vsg-dev/VulkanSceneGraph/include/vsg/utils/README.md

     auto [width, height] = arguments.value(std::pair<uint32_t, uint32_t>(800, 600), {"--window", "-w"});
     if (arguments.errors()) return arguments.writeErrorMessages(std::cerr);
 ```

-## stream support
-[include/vsg/utils/stream.h](stream.h) provides overloads of the << and >> stream operators for std::pair<>, and the vsg::vec2, vsg::vec3, vsg::vec4 and vsg::mat4 in both their float and double variants.

 ## File system support
 Original plan was to use C++17's filesystem support, unfortunately this is only fully supported under VisualStudio 2017 at this point in time so we've fallen back to providing a set of helper functions for checking for file existence and searching file paths.